Finance graduate schemes 2025

 Will I be offered a job afterwards?

-Many employers offer permanent positions with the firm after completion of the programme, but you'll need to check the finer details of the scheme.
+Many employers offer permanent positions with the firm after the programme is completed, but you'll need to check the scheme's finer details.

 For example, at Deloitte, graduate training results in a permanent job - whether this is in the same team you've been working in or a different part of the business.

-As long as you pass all your exams and achieve a successful performance rating while working for Santander over the two years, you'll be offered a permanent role afterwards.
+You'll be offered a permanent role afterwards as long as you pass all your exams and achieve a successful performance rating while working for Santander over the two years.

 Find out more